 Which careers attract politics students?

 The public sector was the most popular career choice for students of politics identified by a 2017 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
-14% of politics students who participated in the survey said they were interested in this area.
+Over a tenth (14%) of politics students who participated in the survey said they were interested in this area.
 The most popular careers for students of politics were as follows:

 |Public sector||9.5% expressed an interest|

 |Accounting and financial management||9.4|

 Source: trendence UK Graduate Survey 2018

 While some politics graduates do get elected into positions of power, it's possible to turn your degree into a successful career without making politics your life’s work.
 Consider the following celebrities:

 - George Alagiah – the BBC newsreader studied at Durham University, where he developed his interest in journalism.

 - Tim Farron – studied at Newcastle University before being elected as an MP and going on to become leader of the Liberal Democrats.